A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Introduction

 In recent years with the explosion of machine learning in applied mathematics, there has been a lot of work going towards efficient deep learning solutions to PDEs.
 Direct approaches such as Physics-Informed Neural Networks (PINN) \cite{raissi2019physics}, deep Backward Stochastic Differential Equation (BSDE) methods \cite{andersson2023convergence,E_2017}, deep neural operators \cite{Lu_2021}, deep Ritz method \cite{e2017deep}, deep Picard iterations \cite{han2024deep}, and more, have shown excellent performance in handling higher dimensions to different degrees.
 Recently, there was success with a score-based PINN applied to a high-dimensional Fokker--Planck equation in \cite{hu2024score}.
 However, in general, there are challenges with these methods with respect to modeling probability densities.
 Specifically, because the Fokker--Planck equation models a probability density function associated with Brownian motion and, since in very high dimensions, its values become extremely small, this poses challenges for existing methods in terms of numerical accuracy.

 In this paper, we focus on further development of one such approximation technique, called Deep Splitting.
 It was demonstrated to perform very well for PDEs with strong symmetries in dimensions up to $10\,000$ \cite{Arnulf_PDE}, and has been extended to partial integro-differential equations \cite{frey2022convergence}.
 For the Zakai equation \cite{Zakai}, different deep splitting methods have been applied for offline filtering, when the solution is approximated for a single observation sequence \cite{Arnulf, Crisan_Lobbe, lobbe2022deep}.
 In a subsequent work, deep splitting was combined with an energy-based approach on the Zakai equation and generalized to the online setting where it showed promising results for a state dimension up to $d=20$ \cite{bagmark_1}.
 Here we extend it to a format more interesting for most applications in engineering and science, namely the setting where the underlying process $S$ is continuous in time and space, but the observations $O$ are discrete in time.
 This is done by propagating the Fokker--Planck equation for the prediction and by updating the solution with Bayes' formula at every measurement.
+The code for the implementation is publicly available\footnote{\url{https://github.com/bagmark/deep-density-filtering}}, and in a concurrent work \cite{baagmark2025high} we benchmark the method against other deep density methods and classical methods in a high-dimensional setting.